ansible/ansible-runner/docs/index.rst

 Examples of this could include:

-* Sending status to Ansible Tower/AWX
+* Sending status to Ansible AWX
 * Sending events to an external logging service